cespenar/astero_sdb/README.md

-where `target` contains the properties of the target star as a Star object, `database` is a SQLite database containing the processed grid, `grid_dir` the directory containing compressed models, `g` is the read grid as an `SdbGrid` object, and `conditions` are sample constraints put on the grid.
+where `target` contains the properties of the target star as a Star object, `database` is a SQLite database containing the processed grid, `grid_dir` the directory containing compressed models, `g` is the read grid as an `SdbGrid` object, and `conditions` are sample constraints imposed on the grid.

 ## Acknowledgements